Unforgettable Wedding at Saint James Hotel Red Wing MN

 Chic and Elegant Historical Venue

 In a way, the St. James, like the Marjorie McNeely Conservatory (in Minneapolis, MN), is adored by photographers in Minnesota because it confers your images a superior dimension from another time.
-Indeed, its decor honored images with the social distinction long-time reserved for people from the upper society.
+Indeed, its decor honors images with the social distinction long-time reserved for people from the upper society.

 The Guestrooms